So glad you asked!

-Ghee is a butter that has been heated and reduced until all the milk solids separate.
-Then the casein and lactose solids are filtered out (we filter five times!).
+Ghee is a butter that has been heated and reduced until all the milk solids separate and the moisture evaporates.
+The casein and lactose solids are filtered out leaving behind beautiful, good healthy PURE fat – also known as ghee.

 Why Choose Ghee?